Dpdl-io/DpdlEngine/doc/Dpdl_documentation.md

 ### Dpdl embedded C code

-Dpdl allows the embedding and execution of ANSI C code (a minimal subset of C90, and ISO C99 standard) directly within Dpdl scripts.
+Dpdl allows the embedding and execution of ANSI C code (a minimal subset of C90, and full ISO C99 standard) directly within Dpdl scripts.

 Embedded C code can be executed in 2 different modes: